micksatana/pcsclite-server/README.md

 This server can be deployed on a device connected with a smartcard reader.
 It will provide a web server serving with the latest card information it read.

-## Security

-It should be used with a Chrome Extension which provide a service worker embeded a piece of code to interact with the local pcsclite-server.
-You should implement a security layer between the pcsclite-server and your Chrome Extension so to prevent malicious actor in your network.

 ## Implementation

 ```mermaid